pgxcentre/genipe/docs/output_files.rst

 =============

-The :py:mod:`genipe` pipeline generates output files for each of the autosomal chromosome (from 1 to 22).
+The :py:mod:`genipe` pipeline generates output files for each of the autosomal chromosomes (from 1 to 22).
 To get a description of those file, refer to the :ref:`genipe-tut-output-files` section of the tutorial.

 In summary, here is the structure of the output files.
 Again, refer to the